Carson Wentz: 2016 season

-He suffered a rib injury in the team's first preseason game of 2016, but was fully healthy for the beginning of the 2016 regular season.
+Wentz suffered a rib injury in the team's first preseason game of 2016, but was fully healthy for the beginning of the 2016 regular season.
 Originally intending to have Wentz sit and learn for the 2016 season, those plans changed when the Eagles traded quarterback Sam Bradford to the Minnesota Vikings in September.
-The same day, it was also reported that the team planned to start Wentz for the 2016 season when he became healthy.
-On September 5, Wentz was named the starter for the Eagles' 2016 season opener against the Cleveland Browns.
-In the game he threw for 278 passing yards and two touchdowns in the 29–10 victory.
-He was named the Pepsi NFL Rookie of the Week for Week 1.
-Wentz threw for 190 yards and a touchdown in a 29–14 win over the Chicago Bears in Week 2.
+That same day, it was also reported that the team planned to start Wentz for the 2016 season when he became healthy.
+On September 5, Wentz was named the starter for the season-opener against the Cleveland Browns.
+In that game, he threw for 278 yards and two touchdowns during the 29–10 victory.
+Wentz was named the Pepsi NFL Rookie of the Week for Week 1.
+In the next game against the Chicago Bears, he threw for 190 yards and a touchdown during the 29–14 road victory.
 He became the first rookie quarterback since 1970 to win his first two games of the season and not throw an interception.
-In Week 3 against the Pittsburgh Steelers, Wentz finished with 301 passing yards and two touchdowns as the Eagles won 34–3.
-He was named the NFC Offensive Player of the Week for his performance against the Steelers.
-In Week 9, against the New York Giants, he was 27-of-47 for a season-high 364 yards and two interceptions in the 28–23 loss.
+The following week against the Pittsburgh Steelers, Wentz had 301 passing yards and two touchdowns as the Eagles won 34–3.
+He was named the National Football Conference (NFC) Offensive Player of the Week for his performance against the Steelers.
+During a Week 9 28–23 road loss to the New York Giants, he was 27-of-47 for a season-high 364 yards and two interceptions.

 In his rookie season, Wentz started all 16 games for the Eagles as they finished the season with a 7–9 record.
-Wentz threw for a league-record 379 completions by a rookie, breaking the record of 354 held by former teammate Sam Bradford, who was with the St. Louis Rams at the time.
+Wentz threw for a league-record 379 completions by a rookie, breaking the record of 354 held by Bradford, who was with the St. Louis Rams at the time.
 His 379 completions also set a single season franchise record, breaking the record of 346 also held by Bradford from the previous season.
 Wentz also set a single season franchise record with 607 pass attempts, the second highest attempts by a rookie in league history only trailing Andrew Luck, who had 627 in the 2012 season.